microsoft/vscode-docs/release-notes/latest.md

 Hi,

 November was a big release for us (adding extensibility support and moving to Open Source) and we appreciate all the support we received leading up to and during the Connect(); event.
 We've kept busy in December and we hope you like this release.

 ## Thanks

 A big thanks for the great contributions we have received.
-The community has filed <<<feature requests>>>, <<<bugs>>> and submitted <<<pull requests>>>.
+The community has filed **feature requests**, **bugs** and submitted **pull requests**.
 We have addressed many of these issues and merged the pull requests.

 Regarding fixes, if you want to find out when a fix to your issue is available in a VS Code update, please check the **milestone** assigned to the issue.

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
 The value is `update.channel` and it defaults to `stable` which is the current release build.
-Change the value to `insiders` and restart Code to get install prerelease builds.
-For more details refer to
+Change the value to `insiders` and restart VS Code to get install prerelease builds.
+For more details refer to [How can I test prerelease versions of VS Code?](/docs/supporting/FAQ.md#how-can-i-test-prerelease-versions-of-vs-code).

 ## Editor - Find/Replace improvements

 In regex mode:

 * Can now search for `^`, `$` or `^$` thanks to a [community contribution](https://github.com/Microsoft/vscode/pull/314).
 * Can now replace with `\n` or `\t`.

 Keyboard shortcuts:

-* new commands: toggle case sensitive (`kb(toggleFindCaseSensitive)`), toggle regex (`kb(toggleFindRegex)`) and toggle whole word (`kb(toggleFindWholeWord)`)
+* New Find settings commands: toggle case sensitive (`kb(toggleFindCaseSensitive)`), toggle regex (`kb(toggleFindRegex)`) and toggle whole word (`kb(toggleFindWholeWord)`)
-* `kb(actions.find)` now always focuses the find input field
+* `kb(actions.find)` puts focus in the Find input field.
-* `kb(editor.action.startFindReplaceAction)` now always focuses the replace input field
+* `kb(editor.action.startFindReplaceAction)` puts focus in the Replace input field.
-* when focus is in the find widget input fields, `kbstyle(Ctrl+Down)` now focuses the editor.
+* When focus is in the Find widget input fields, `kbstyle(Ctrl+Down)` put focus in the editor.

 ## Editor - Cursor Blinking Options